 Minimizes Urinary Tract Infections

-This indicates the percent of residents that have had a urinary tract infection.
-These infections could be linked to insufficient hygiene.
+This indicates the percent of residents who suffered from a urinary tract infection.
+These infections are linked to poor hygiene.

 Appropriately Uses Anti-Psychotic Medication